tgrall-sandbox/gpx-analyzer/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact

-For questions or issues, please create an issue in the repository.
+For questions or issues, please create an issue in the [GitHub repository](https://github.com/tgrall-sandbox/gpx-analyzer).